Burning More Calories - 5 Ways

 Think about how each category of macronutrients is converted into energy when it enters the body.
 Fat is converted to fat more easily, yet we are here hating on carbs and protein which are actually used as energy sources and harder to convert into fat?
 Fat has 9 calories per gram, but carbs and protein only have 4 calories per gram!

-The other idea that is a little problematic is the idea about "freedom with food or a better relationship with food" because it sets the expectation that we can just eat whatever and expect to be at a healthy weight without maintaining a calorie deficit.
+The other idea that is a little problematic is the idea about "freedom with food or a better relationship with food" because it sets the expectation that we can just eat whatever and expect to be at a healthy weight without considering all of the factors.
 Balance is fine, but "feel good" excuses and trends that make us think we can expect results without putting in work are setting us up for failure.

 Health is the ultimate form of freedom and having a good relationship with oneself is as well!
 We cannot sit here and ignore health problems in the name of food freedom.
 A fitness journey takes a level of dedication and maybe a bit of obsession too, but the health benefits are worth it.